Charmaine Hooper

-Early life
+Early life and education

 Hooper was born on January 15, 1968, in Georgetown, Guyana.
 She and her family moved to Zambia when Hooper was 6 years old, then later to Ottawa when she was 9.
 She attended J. S. Woodsworth Secondary School, then later North Carolina State University.

 While at NCSU, Hooper was a student-athlete on the NC State Wolfpack women's soccer team.
 She set the record for most points in a season, most goals in a season, most points in a career, and most goals in a career.
 The team was Atlantic Coast Conference champions in 1988, made it to the NCAA quarterfinals in 1987 and 1990, the semifinals in 1989, and the final in 1988.
 She made 89 appearances and scored 58 goals for the Wolfpack and graduated with a degree in food science.
 Following her career, she was inducted into the NC State Athletic Hall of Fame in 2014.

 Club career

 In 1993, Hooper played for FK Donn of the Norwegian Toppserien.
 She scored 17 goals in 13 league appearances.
 After a short period with Lazio of Serie A, Hooper signed a professional contract with Japanese L. League club Prima Ham FC Kunoichi.
 She was a highly valued player in Japan and returned to North America after four seasons: "There was nothing more to gain in Japan.
 I had won just about every award there.
 Plus there was the distance."

 She returned to the United States and played for the Rockford Dactyls and the Chicago Cobras of the USL W-League.
-She would be inducted into the inaugural class of the United Soccer League's Hall of Fame in 2002.
+She was inducted into the inaugural class of the United Soccer League's Hall of Fame in 2002.

 When the Women's United Soccer Association (WUSA) professional league was being put together in America, Hooper signed a letter of intent but had concerns over the salary structure.
-Hooper was selected by the Atlanta Beat in the 2000 WUSA Foreign Player Allocation and played for the team for all three seasons of the WUSA's existence, including the championship matches in 2001 and 2003.
+Hooper was selected by the Atlanta Beat in the 2000 WUSA foreign player allocation and played for the team for all three seasons of the WUSA's existence, including the championship matches in 2001 and 2003.

 She returned to the W-League Cobras in 2004, then played in the same league for the New Jersey Wildcats in 2006.
 In 2008, she played for the Fort Worth FC of the Women's Premier Soccer League (WPSL), her final season of club competition.